karkman/MMB-114_Genomics/Exercises/03-Genome-assembly.md

 ls - l slurm_logs/
 ```

 One will have the standard output and the other the standard error output.
-Neither is the assembly, they contain the information Spades prints normally to the screen when its run.
+Neither is the assembly, they contain the information Spades prints normally to the screen when it runs.

 ```bash
 more slurm_logs/*out*